 Dear reader!
-I’m going to begin this post by warning you that a serious rant is forthcoming.
+I’m going to begin this post about par force hunting by warning you that a serious rant is forthcoming.

-However delightful this pastoral scene, I find the par force landscape in Denmark a difficult world heritage site to appreciate.
+However delightful this pastoral scene, I find this landscape in Denmark a difficult world heritage site to appreciate.

 When UNESCO in 2020 rejected an application to classify bullfighting as cultural heritage in need of protection, I felt relieved, thinking that the world is improving.
 That the human species is improving.
 And if there has ever been a petition to include fox hunting (torture and brutal murder of foxes) or grindadrap (torture and brutal murder of whales), I expect it will also have been rejected.